NSSAC/slurm-hpc-workflows/docs/rivanna-setup.md

 # How to setup ray-hpc-workflows on Rivanna

-## Setup your personal minforge environment
+## Setup your personal Miniforge environment

 For this setup we shall use the Conda package manager.
 We shall not be using the conda modules from Rivanna's module system.